-5. Destroying People while acting out of Fear and Fright leads to a Short Life
+5. Destroying living beings while acting out of Fear and Fright leads to a Short Life

-In the centre of the relief we see two groups fighting with swords, shields and javelins, so although we don’t see any killing living beings, this inevitably is what it will lead to.
-The people on the right appear to encouraging the fighters.
+In the centre of the relief we see two groups fighting with swords, shields and javelins, so although we don’t see any killing, this inevitably is what it will lead to.
+The people on the right appear to be encouraging the fighters.
 In any case they appear to be acting out of fear and fright.

 On the far left a child is dying in the arms of his parents again.
 A man stands above them and seems to be whispering to his companion, maybe they are discussing the reason for the child’s short life.

 Herein, what is the deed that leads to a long life?
 It is said: Ceasing from killing living beings.
 Speaking in praise of ceasing from killing living beings.
 Encouraging the ceasing from killing living beings.
 Speaking in praise of ceasing from killing living beings.
 The release of those due to be slaughtered, whether men, cattle, pigs, chickens and so on.
-Having thoughts of compassion in the midst of beings and giving fearlessness to frightened beings.
+Giving fearlessness to frightened people, and having thoughts of compassion in the midst of people who are helpless.
 Having thoughts of loving-kindness in the midst of people who are sick.
-Giving food to others, whether young and old, and having thoughts of loving-kindness towards those who receive them.
-What was said previously, on the side of wholesomeness, regarding the spectacle of war, etc. Restoring broken living quarters, temples, and stūpas.
+Giving food to others, whether young and old, and having thoughts of loving-kindness towards those who receive it.
+What was said previously, on the side of wholesomeness, regarding the spectacle of war, etc. Restoring broken monasteries, temples, and stūpas.